How much do you LIKE yourself?

 With easy-to-fill-in emojis, you don’t even need to make a big fuss abound emotions.
 Choose in a sec which one suits you most, and that’s it!

 You wonder what kind of response you’ll get.
 The amount of LIKES can either boost your self-esteem or destroy it.
 Being popular or following popular peers seems essential if you don’t want to end up alone or look like a nerd.

 How much do you want to give up on your Ideas and opinions?

 Do I like what I do without worrying about the judgements of others?

 How does it feel to be in the moment?
 Are you the actor and the producer of your own life — no judgements from others to distract you from your point of view?
-Can you manage to be kind to yourself, accept how you look or try to change something you can change, because of your own decision without any pressure or influence from outside.
+Can you be kind to yourself, accept how you look or try to change something you can change because of your own decision without any pressure or influence from outside?

 Mirror Mirror on the wall…

-If you can look in the mirror now and then with a grin smile and think positive about yourself, you might have outwitted the fake world of pseudo-identities, who might look happier than they are, when they still wait for the approval, which eventually will never come at a full extent anyway.
+Suppose you can look in the mirror now and then with a grin and smile and think positive about yourself.
+In that case, you might have outwitted the fake world of pseudo-identities, who might look happier than they are when they still wait for the approval, which eventually will never come to a full extent anyway.

 Published on 2018/12/27